Previously at Dropbox

 Mission Panel

-A directory for displaying space missions.
+A directory for displaying space missions by leveraging NASA JPL public mission data sets

 Missions can now be accessed in the toolbar, allowing users to open a panel with a list of previous or ongoing missions.
 Users can also select and add a mission's orbital path to the map for a visual simulation on the map.